ggmartins/ggmartins/README.md

 # Portfolio Images

 Hi, I'm a Senior Software Engineer working for [DSI](https://datascience.uchicago.edu/about/leadership-staff/) Data Science Institute.
 I'm currently allocated to the Internet Equity Initiative ([IEI](https://internetequity.uchicago.edu/)) as a Backend/Data Engineer.
 I have +20 years of working on Computer Networks with experience in Security, HPC, and Mobile.
 Recently, I've been shifting the gears for everything's Data and Education, BI, and Decision-making processes.
+My latest project is running at [https://beadchallenge.org](https://beadchallenge.org) with a serverless backend.

 Instead of a wordy Resume, here's a more relaxed collage of images with important documentation of my work as most of it is open source.
+Also, check out my latest work on UI dashboarding IEI Netrics data on [https://tigerteam.io](https://tigerteam.io).

 <hr />